igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events from Apache Flume parsed log entry output data.
 Apache Flume output is configured to send parsed log entry data as JSON to `localhost:9595`.

-Sample files can be found in `samples\apache-flume-parsed` directory.
+Sample files can be found in `samples/apache-flume-parsed` directory.

-How to install plugin into Apache Flume and configure, see `samples\apache-flume-parsed\README.md`
+How to install plugin into Apache Flume and configure, see `samples/apache-flume-parsed/README.md`

 `messages.json` file contains sample JSON data package like one is sent from Apache Flume using configuration of this sample.